AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/filter-schema.md

 }
 ```

+## Example

-Let's assume you have the following schema,
+Let's assume you have the following schema:

 ```graphql
 type Query {